 Format of the Course

 The teaching programme has been designed specifically by linguists, doctors and educational experts in Britain and France.
-Sessions are in small groups and led by experienced French speakers and teachers, including doctors.
+Sessions are in small groups of six to eight and led by experienced French speakers who are all doctors.
 The content focuses on everyday communicating in a clinical setting.
 Throughout the weekend, all participants are encouraged to speak and discuss so that they can build up their confidence.
 We get you TALKING!

-NEWSFLASH – students attending the 2017 course will have the chance to win a fully funded place at the AFMS Annual Conference in Lille September 2017.
-Click here for details.
+NEWSFLASH – students attending the 2022 Medical French Course will have the chance to win a fully funded place at the AFMS-AMFB Annual Conference in Autumn 2022 in Strasbourg.

 How well do you have to speak French?

 The course is specifically designed to accommodate all levels of linguistic expertise, from rudimentary to fluent.
 Most participants have studied French to at least “O”-Level/GCSE standard (generally within the last few decades).
 You are asked to complete a short and painless questionnaire to help us in grouping together people of similar French–speaking ability.
 The course has PGEA approval for 9 hours.
 It has also been approved by the Regional Postgraduate Dean, and may therefore be eligible for study leave and funding at the discretion of local Clinical Tutors.